-I (Parent full name) consent to Whittaker Golf Club photographing or videoing (name of child) under the stated rules and conditions, and I confirm I have legal parental responsibility for this child and am entitled to give this consent.
+. o op zy parency care.
+I (Parent full name) consent to (name of organisation) photographing or videoing (name of child) under the stated rules and conditions, and I confirm I hagive this consent. ve legal parental responsibility for this child and am entitled to Signature Date